 I started searching for the Best Islands near Singapore as soon as our flights were booked.
 Sure I wanted to visit the highlights of Singapore with Kids like the Gardens by the Bay, but I also wanted a tropical beach escape as well.

 In fact, if you combine the city with the island resorts near Singapore you have a nearly PERFECT family holiday destination in our opinion.
 That is, we love visiting Singapore.
 However, we think that combining a short getaway from Singapore for the family to an island is how to get the best of both worlds.
+You will find plenty of posts out there that talk about island getaways from Singapore but many listed can only be reached by plane.
+We haven’t done that.
+All of the islands around Singapore that we recommend can be reached without taking a flight.

 I’ve asked other family travel bloggers to help me out with this wonderful roundup of beach resorts near Singapore that include both islands off Singapore, and also Malaysian resorts near Singapore.